Rock Creek Park: History

-Rock Creek Park was established by an act of Congress signed into law by President Benjamin Harrison on September 27, 1890, following active advocacy by Charles C. Glover and other civic leaders and in the wake of the creation of the National Zoo the preceding year.
+Rock Creek Park was established by an act of Congress signed into law by President Benjamin Harrison on September 27, 1890, following advocacy by Charles C. Glover and other civic leaders and in the wake of the creation of the National Zoo the preceding year.

 It was only the third national park established by the U.S., following Yellowstone in 1872 and Mackinac National Park in 1875.
 Sequoia was created at the same time, and Yosemite shortly thereafter.
 In 1933, Rock Creek Park became part of the newly formed National Capital Parks unit of the National Park Service.

 The Rock Creek Park Act authorized the purchase of no more than 2000 acre of land, extending north from Klingle Ford Bridge in the District of Columbia (approximately the northern limit of the National Zoo), to be "perpetually dedicated and set apart as a public park or pleasure ground for the benefit and enjoyment of the people of the United States".
 The Act also called for regulations to "provide for the preservation from injury or spoliation of all timber, animals, or curiosities within said park, and their retention in their natural condition, as nearly as possible".
 Rock Creek Park is the oldest natural urban park in the National Park System.
 Park construction began in 1897.

 In 1913, Congress authorized creation of the Rock Creek and Potomac Parkway and extended the park along a narrow corridor from the zoo to the mouth of Rock Creek at the Potomac River.
-The parkway is a major traffic thoroughfare, especially along the portion south of the zoo.
-The park is patrolled by the United States Park Police.
+The parkway remains a major traffic thoroughfare, especially along the portion south of the zoo.

+The park's golf course, designed by William Flynn, was opened with nine holes in 1923 and expanded three years later to 18.
+Like the rest of the city's public courses, it was segregated until 1941, when U.S. Secretary of the Interior Harold Ickes ordered them all opened to African Americans.

+In the 1980s, hundreds of stones removed from the United States Capitol during a renovation were stored in the park.
+The loose pile, two stories high, was a popular, if unmarked and unsanctioned, attraction, and their removal in 2022 drew local and even national attention.
-Stones from a renovation of the US Capitol were stored in the park in the 1970s and will be removed.

-On May 22, 2002, the skeletal remains of Chandra Levy, a federal intern whose disappearance had attracted national media attention, were discovered in the park.
+By the late 1990s, a popular conception had arisen that the park was unsafe.
+This persisted despite crime data, provided by D.C. police and park officials, that showed that the park saw fewer crimes than surrounding neighborhoods.
+The misperception was fed by the 2002 discovery in the park of the skeletal remains of Chandra Levy, a federal intern whose disappearance had attracted national media attention.